-Beneficial Owner Amount and Nature of Beneficial Ownership Common Stock Maryjo Cohen 2,071,096 (1) 29.8% Royce & Associates, LLC 745 Fifth Avenue New York, NY 10151 893,826 (2) 12.9% BlackRock, Inc. 55 East 52 nd Street New York, NY 10022 453,181 (3) 6.5% The Vanguard Group, Inc. 100 Vanguard Blvd.
-Malvern, PA 19355 375,014 (4) 5.4%
+Beneficial Owner Amount and Nature of Beneficial Ownership Percent of Common Stock Maryjo Cohen 1,934,833 (1) 27.8% Royce & Associates, LLC 745 Fifth Avenue New York, NY 10151 585,100 (2) 8.4% BlackRock, Inc. 55 East 52 nd Street New York, NY 10055 476,580 (3) 6.8% The Vanguard Group, Inc. 100 Vanguard Blvd.
+Malvern, PA 19355 447,273 (4) 6.4%

 Beneficial Owner Amount and Nature of Beneficial Ownership Percent of Common Stock

-Lawrence J. Tienor 3,099 (5)
+Douglas J. Frederick 140,574 (5) 2.0%

-Randy F. Lieble 3,614 (5)
+Randy F. Lieble 4,707 (6)

-Douglas J. Frederick 2,397 (5)

-Spencer W. Ahneman 2,931 (5)
+Spencer W. Ahneman 3,500 (6)

+Jeffery A. Morgan 460 (6)

-Richard N. Cardozo 800 (6)
+Richard N. Cardozo 1,700 (7)

-Joseph G. Stienessen 1,382 (7)
+Joseph G. Stienessen 1,382 (8)

-Patrick J. Quinn 400
+Patrick J. Quinn 500

-All officers and directors as a group (8 persons) 2,085,719 30.0%
+All officers and directors as a group (8 persons) 2,087,656 30.0%

-^() Represents less than 1% of the outstanding shares of common stock of the Company.
+() Represents less than 1% of the outstanding shares of common stock of the Company.

-(2) Based on a Schedule 13G/A filed with the SEC on January 15, 2015, reporting sole voting and dispositive power with respect to 893,826 shares.

-(3) Based on a Schedule 13G/A filed with the SEC on January 29, 2015, reporting sole voting power with respect to 439,705 shares and sole dispositive power with respect to 453,181 shares.

-(4) Based on a Schedule 13G filed with the SEC on February 10, 2015, reporting sole voting power with respect to 7,799 shares, sole dispositive power with respect to 367.515 shares, and shared dispositive power with respect to 7,499 shares.

-(5) These figures include shares held as restricted stock pursuant to the National Presto Industries Incentive Compensation Plan as well as shares of common stock that are owned by the individuals in their 401(k) accounts and that were contributed into such accounts by the Company.

-(6) Owned by the Richard N. Cardozo Family Trust, Richard N. Cardozo SEP IRA, and Richard N. Cardozo Roth IRA.

-(7) Owned by the Joseph G. Stienessen SEP IRA.
+- (1) Includes 100,975 shares owned by the L.E.
+Phillips Family Foundation, Inc., a private charitable foundation of which Ms. Cohen is an officer and director and as such exercises shared voting and investment powers; 1,669,664 shares held in a voting trust described in the section below captioned "Voting Trust Agreement," in which Ms. Cohen has sole voting power over all of these shares; and 154,085 shares owned by private charitable foundations (other than the Phillips Foundation) of which Ms. Cohen is a co-trustee, officer, or director, and as such exercises shared voting and investment powers; 6,107 shares received as restricted stock pursuant to the National Presto Industries Incentive Compensation Plan; and 4,002 shares held in a 401(k) account that were contributed into the account by the Company through the Company's contribution.
+Ms. Cohen disclaims beneficial ownership of the shares owned or held in trust for any other person, including family members, trusts, or other entities with which she may be associated. - (2) Based on a Schedule 13G filed with the SEC on January 19, 2016, reporting sole voting and dispositive power with respect to 585,100 shares. - (3) Based on a Schedule 13G filed with the SEC on January 27, 2016, reporting sole voting power with respect to 465,786 shares and sole dispositive power with respect to 476,580 shares. - (4) Based on a Schedule 13G filed with the SEC on February 10, 2016, reporting sole voting power with respect to 6,499 shares, sole dispositive power with respect to 441,074 shares, and shared dispositive power with respect to 6,199 shares. - (5) Includes 137,781 owned by a private charitable foundation of which Mr. Frederick is a co-trustee and officer and as such exercises shared voting and investment powers; 2,280 shares received as restricted stock pursuant to the National Presto Industries Incentive Compensation Plan; and 513 shares held in a 401(k) account that were contributed into the account by the Company through the Company's contribution.
+Mr. Frederick disclaims beneficial ownership of the shares owned by the private charitable foundation. - (6) These figures include shares received as restricted stock pursuant to the National Presto Industries Incentive Compensation Plan as well as shares of common stock that are owned by the individuals in their 401(k) accounts and that were contributed into such accounts by the Company. - (7) Owned by the Arlene Cardozo Family Trust, Richard N. Cardozo Family Trust, Richard N. Cardozo SEP IRA, and Richard N. Cardozo Roth IRA. - (8) Owned by the Joseph G. Stienessen SEP IRA.